 Is the SAS Mastercard Premium worth it just for Fly Premium?

 Yes, if you fly SAS regularly.
-For a solo traveler, just one long-haul Business Class redemption using Fly Premium can save 40,000+ points (≈4,000 kr value), easily covering the card’s ~2,335 kr annual fee.
+For a solo traveler, just one long-haul Business Class round-trip using Fly Premium saves 60,000 points (≈6,000 kr value), easily covering the card’s ~2,335 kr annual fee several times over.
 The added Status Points and insurance make it an even stronger proposition.

 Can I use Fly Premium for my entire family?